 What does a Skype session look like?

-I personally work with Skype for many years now and find no difference between efficiency in office and on line.
+I have worked with men, women, and couples using Skype for many years now, and I find no difference between the effectiveness of Skype sessions and office sessions.

-– the area where you will be taking your call should have a good internet connection (in many households the connection sometimes varies from room to room)
+– please check that the area where you will be taking your call has a good internet connection (in many households the connection varies from room to room)

-– please do not drink any alcohol minimum 48h before session
+– please do not drink any alcohol prior to our session

-– get enough sleep before the session if possible
+– if possible, get enough sleep the night before our session

-– before the session you may wanna write down some notes which you will address (feel free to send them to me as well)
+– before our session, write down some notes about what you’d like us to address (you may send them to me as well)

 I hope you will find this initial information valuable.